influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/renaming.md

 The following instructions allow you to rename a host within your InfluxDB Enterprise instance.

-First, spend write and query activity to the cluster.
+First, suspend write and query activity to the cluster.

 ### Rename meta nodes